-Currently, the ASEAN Customs Transit System (ACTS) is being piloted in Singapore, Malaysia and Thailand, with subsequent roll-out in the CLMV countries.
-The pilot scheme has, unfortunately, been beset by delays and has been reduced scope.
-Nevertheless, it does represent an important step forward for the region.
+The ASEAN Customs Transit System (ACTS) has been piloted by Singapore, Malaysia and Thailand, with subsequent roll-out in the CLMV countries planned in the coming years.
+The pilot scheme was, unfortunately, beset by delays and a reduction in scope.
+Nevertheless, it did represent an important step forward for the region.
 In order to prepare for the full implementation of ACTS, which inevitably will lead to concrete integration of the cross-border movement of goods between the land-connected ASEAN countries, there are some critical steps that should be undertaken urgently.
-The EU-ABC believes that these proposals would not entail great cost for the individual ASEAN Member States, but bring significant momentum to ASEAN economic integration and benefits to ASEAN businesses.
+The EU-ABC believes that these proposals would not entail great cost for the individual ASEAN Member States but bring significant momentum to ASEAN economic integration and benefits to ASEAN businesses.